We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While there are many similarities, Blue Apron and Sun Basket do differ, for example, in the subscription services on offer.

-Customers of Blue Apron can choose meals that interest them, skip weeks if they need to, and order extra meals if necessary.
-The company deliver everywhere in the United States except Hawaii and Alaska.
+Customers of Blue Apron can choose their meals, skip weeks if they need to, and order extra meals if necessary.
+The company delivers everywhere in the United States except Hawaii and Alaska.

-- Vegetarian Plan for 2: A person chooses two to three meat-free options a week, and each kit feeds two people.
+- Vegetarian Plan for 2: A person chooses 2–3 meat-free options a week, and each kit feeds two people.
+This plan starts at $8.99 per serving.

 - Wellness Plan for 2: These meals contain fewer carbohydrates and have been approved by WW, formerly known as Weight Watchers.
-Each kit feeds two.
+Each kit feeds two and starts at $8.99 per serving.

 - Meal Prep: This plan is designed for people who prepare meals in advance.
-A person chooses four recipes with 2 servings each and prepares them all in one go.
+A person chooses four recipes, with 2 servings each, and prepares them all in one go.
+Each box costs $71.92, which works out to $8.99 per serving.

-Sun Basket subscribers can skip weeks and add extra meals if they need to.
-The company deliver to most zip codes within the U.S., with some exceptions.
+Sunbasket subscribers can skip weeks and add extra meals if they need to.
+The company delivers to most zip codes within the U.S.

-A person might subscribe to a meal plan or decide to mix and match.
+A person might subscribe to a meal plan or decide to mix and match meals.
 The plans are:

 - Paleo: These paleo meals are nutritious, rich in protein, and contain no dairy, gluten, grains, soy, or corn.

-- Carb-Conscious: These high-protein recipes contain 25–35 grams of carbohydrates.
+- Carb-Conscious: These high-protein recipes contain 25–35 grams (g) of carbohydrates.

-- Gluten-Free: While they are gluten-free, these kits are not suitable for anyone with a severe gluten allergy.
+- Gluten-Free: While these kits are gluten-free, they are not suitable for anyone with a severe gluten allergy.

 - Lean & Clean: These low calorie recipes contain whole foods.